 At the beginning of the Bible, at creation, God creates everything out of nothing.
-He does this through his word: he speaks and things are created.
-And we are told, in Genesis 1:2, that "the Spirit of God was hovering over the waters."
+He does this through his word: he speaks, and things are created.
+And we are told, in Genesis 1:2, that "the Spirit of God was hovering over the face of the waters."
 God, Spirit, Word, and the declaration that the creation is good (Gen. 1:31).
 Here, we have the Word of God, Jesus (John 1:1), the Spirit, and God the Father, who declares his Son to be good.
 Matthew is showing us that this is a new creation.
+I said the same thing about Jesus' miraculous conception.
 This is a new start.
 This is a new creation.
 God is doing something radically new.